-Tim Kinsella is the author of two novels, Let Go and Go On and On (2014, Curbside Splendor) and The Karaoke Singer’s Guide to Self-Defense (2011, Featherproof Books) and one book of non-fiction All Over and Over (2015, Joyful Noise/Featherproof Books).
+Tim Kinsella is the frontman of Joan of Arc.
+He’s also the author of two novels, Let Go and Go On and On (2014, Curbside Splendor) and The Karaoke Singer’s Guide to Self-Defense (2011, Featherproof Books) and one book of non-fiction All Over and Over (2015, Joyful Noise/Featherproof Books).
 In 2014 he became the publisher and editor at Featherproof Books.
-His band Joan of Arc‘s new record He’s Got The Whole This Land is Your Land in His Hands is out January 20 on Joyful Noise Records.
-You can follow him on Twitter here.

 After decades of research both in the field and my various lab appointments, I have come to the conclusion that the most important part of being in a band is appearing cool.

 Whether it’s conscious or not, that’s what people respond to.
 My personal sense of what’s cool is very expansive.
 Gordon Lightfoot and the Carpenters often sound cool to me, as did the Specials on their first record.
 No one is cooler than Wu-Tang Clan and Slayer and Lungfish and Bauhaus.
 Those bands make you feel like they’re from another planet and you’re possibly in danger.

 One of the coolest things I’ve ever seen was at a Refused show in Sweden in 1997.
 I was traveling with the Promise Ring, supposedly to sell T-shirts, but mostly invested in experimenting with trans-Atlantic expansions of my sexuality.
 And I thought Refused were cool guys, in that way that back then you could go to any small town and through some subtle layers of coding, identify the people in on the secret: who knew to like Nation of Ulysses and Born Against and soy ice cream.